Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/BRS-stops-taking-backup-after-upgrading-to-latest-runtime.md

 **Steps**:

-1. Check if there were some existing backup policies applied on any application/service/partition before upgrading to 8.2.1686.9590 / 9.0.1107.9590 / 9.1.1387.9590
-2. Check if periodic backups are stopped post upgrading and above error is appearing in logs. above errors are appearing
+1. As per section "Identifying the issue" above, check wether issue is being hit in cluster.
+If issue is confirmed, follow next steps.
-3. Update the backup policy with same old values by calling UpdateBackupPolicy API.
+2. Update the backup policy with same old values by calling UpdateBackupPolicy API.
 Below is one sample -

     ```powershell
      $BackupPolicy=@{